AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

 = 3.8.8 =
 * Extended Apple Pay support to include the MarketPay acquirer.
+For the updated payment methods settings please see [Configure the terminals for the checkout page](https://github.com/AltaPay/plugin-wordpress/wiki#configure-the-terminals-for-the-checkout-page)

 = 3.8.7 =
 * Add support for MarketPay payment methods.